onlineUserSD/FoodApp/README.md

 # FoodApp
-A fullStack website for restaurnat food management system
+A fullStack website for restaurant food management system